fiamaviana/CS50/README.md

 # fiamaviana
+Some of my projects during CS50 course a Introduction to Computer Science.
-Some projects that in different Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.
+Different Languages include C, Python, and SQL.
+Click on the branches to see all projects.